kennethleungty/End-to-End-AutoML-Insurance/README.md

 ___
 ## Objective
-- Build a ML pipeline (on Prudential Life Insurance data) to automatically classify the interest of health insurance customers in purchasing additional vehicle insurance policy risk.
+- Build a ML pipeline (on Health Insurance data) to automatically classify the interest of health insurance customers in purchasing additional vehicle insurance coverage.

 ___
 ## Pipeline Components